johnperry-math/AoC2023/More_Detailed_Comparison.md

 ```
 If an error occurs, I could forget to handle it.
 Worse, a client subprogram might never realize the exception could occur!
 And I certainly *have* forgotten to handle it in cases where it occurs.

+It is worth mentioning some caveats:
+* With Ada, you _could_ roll your own `Option` and `Result`.
+One Ada user [pointed out three ways to do it](https://forum.ada-lang.io/t/irenic-language-comparisons-ada-and-rust-aoc-overall/1275/15?u=cantanima):
+  * An instance of `Ada.Containers.Indefinite_Holders`; [Ada2012]
+  * Variant records; [Ada83] (I've used this approach myself at least once)
+  * Arrays, unconstrained.
+[Ada83]

+  However, there's no _standard_ way to do it in the language or standard library, so there's no culture of doing it, especially when it's possible to `raise` an `exception` type.
+* Even Rust code can `panic!`, and often does during development.
+For example, indexing an invalid array or vector index with the `[]` operator will panic.
+That said, Rust's programming culture *has* generally adopted the idiom; `Option` and `Result` types are in such widespread use that I can't remember seeing a crate that lacks them.
+Lacking a traditional exception mechanism seems to have done a lot in this regard.
-Spark's handling of exceptions is more sophisticated, but I'm not familiar enough with it to comment.
+* Spark's handling of exceptions is more sophisticated than Ada's, but I'm not familiar enough with it to comment.

 ## Case Study 2: Modularity and generics